walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

 ---
 title: >-
-    Why I won't deploy Streamlit applications from my main GitHub account and neither should you
+    Why You Shouldn't deploy Streamlit applications from your main GitHub account and What to do Instead
 header:
   overlay_image: /images/shocked_monkey.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background